ethi-technologies/policies/ethi-privacy-statement.md

 # Ethi Privacy Statement

-Effective date: May 4, 2020
+Effective date: Jul 3, 2020

-Thanks for entrusting Ethi Technologies Ltd. (“Ethi”, “we”) with your data and personal information.
 Holding your private information is a serious responsibility, so we want you to know how we handle it.

+Up front, any data that you add to Ethi to analyse is only used for the sole purpose of providing you with the Ethi Service.
+We don't sell, share, or use this data for anything else.
+We believe your data should only be used in ways that you clearly consent to, that benefit you.

 Ethi Technologies Ltd is the controller responsible for the processing of your personal information, with the contact details: 68 Acton St, London, WC1X 9NB, contact@ethi.me.

-All capitalized terms have their definition in [Ethi’s Terms of Service](https://help.ethi.com/en/ethi/site-policy/ethi-terms-of-service), unless otherwise noted here.
+All capitalized terms have their definition in [Ethi’s Terms of Service](https://github.com/ethi-technologies/policies/blob/master/ethi-terms-of-service.md), unless otherwise noted here.